gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

  - firstprivate: is similar to a private clause
  - But each thread will have an initialized copy of the variables passed as firstprivate
- - Available for parallel constructs, loop, sections and single constructs
+ - Available for parallel constructs, loops, sections and single constructs

 ??? example "Examples: Firstprivate variable"